Shvanidzor: Culture

 Shvanidzor is famous for its historical monuments.
 Close to the community there is an old bridge (17th century), as well as Gyumerants, St. Stepanos (17th-19th centuries), Berdikar (12th-13th century) churches and the Baba-Hadji Mausoleum (17th century).
 There is also an aqueduct of 16th century.
 This currently functioning aqueduct is the most important historical monument of such type remaining from the medieval times in Armenia.

 Having a long history, Shvanidzor has preserved several specific traditions and rituals.
 The most celebrated holidays were Easter, Palm Sunday, Wine Blessing etc. Pilgrimage was also quite spread among the inhabitants.
 For many centuries Shvanidzor has been a residence of meliks, which is reflected in many legends and traditions.

 The community members were traditionally engaged in hunting, fishing, animal husbandry, gardening, winery.
 Part of the community were skillful craftsmen, especially smiths, tailors, carpenters, masons, mat weavers etc.

 Demographics

 The Statistical Committee of Armenia reported its population was 306 in 2010, down from 330 at the 2001 census.
-The main occupations of the inhabitants are gardening, animal husbandry and beekeeping.
+The population is mainly engaged in agriculture, animal husbandry and beekeeping.